zuozhenggh/learning-library/workshops/move-improve-to-atp/lab000/content.md

 - Laptop or desktop computer
 - Web browser
 - Account access to Oracle Cloud Infrastructure
   - The account is provided to you if it is instructor-led training, otherwise use your account

-## Step 1 - Log in to Oracle Cloud ##
+## Task 1: Log in to Oracle Cloud ##

 1. From your browser go to Oracle Cloud.
 The URL is [https://www.oracle.com/cloud/sign-in.html](https://www.oracle.com/cloud/sign-in.html)
 2. Enter your cloud account name